Virous77/Reetesh/frontend/blog-posts/node-express-error.md

 It separates the concerns of error processing from the core logic of routes and controllers.
 This promotes a cleaner code structure and makes it easier to focus on the business logic in each route.

-can include security-related measures, such as not exposing sensitive information in error messages sent to clients.
+It can include security-related measures, such as not exposing sensitive information in error messages sent to clients.
 This helps prevent information disclosure attacks.

 ## Implementing Centralized Error Handling in Express